ojas-bhagavath/ojasb.xyz/content/_index.md

 # Ojas Bhagavath

-This is the webpage of Ojas Bhagavath.
+This is the website of Ojas Bhagavath.
 I am a Junior Research Fellow at IIT Gandhinagar.
-It is under construction.
+This website is currently under construction.
-I did a thing.